AssetWatch

 Series A in 2019

-KenSci Inc. is a healthcare technology company that has developed a machine learning platform aimed at improving risk management for healthcare providers and payers.
-Founded in 2015 and headquartered in Seattle, Washington, with additional offices in Hyderabad, India, and Singapore, KenSci's platform enables early intervention by predicting clinical, financial, and operational risks.
-It integrates healthcare data from various sources, including electronic medical records and claims data, to identify patterns and high-risk markers.
-The platform features a library of pre-built models and modular solutions that can be incorporated into existing workflows, enhancing hospital operations by reducing costs and improving care coordination.
-Additionally, KenSci employs Explainable AI models to ensure that its risk predictions are both efficient and accountable.
-The company also has a strategic partnership with T3k Health, further expanding its impact in the healthcare sector.
+KenSci Inc. is a healthcare technology company that specializes in developing a machine learning platform aimed at improving risk prediction for healthcare providers and payers.
+Founded in 2015 and headquartered in Seattle, Washington, with additional offices in Hyderabad and Singapore, KenSci's platform integrates and analyzes data from various sources, including clinical records, claims, and patient-generated information.
+This enables healthcare organizations to identify clinical, financial, and operational risks, allowing for earlier interventions that can save costs and improve patient outcomes.
+The platform offers a library of pre-built models and modular solutions, facilitating seamless integration into existing workflows to enhance hospital operations and care coordination.
+By leveraging Explainable AI, KenSci ensures that its risk-based predictions are both efficient and accountable, ultimately supporting the delivery of better healthcare.

 Seismos